codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 ### Standard OIDC claims

 OIDC provides a list of common claims, as described in [standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims){:target="\_blank"}.
-Codefresh supports a subset of standard claims listed below.
+Codefresh supports a subset of standard claims which are listed below.
 Generally both the audience (`aud`) and the subject (`sub`) claims are used to authorize access.

 * **audience (`aud`) claim**